-Sprawling across the azure waters of the Indian Ocean, The Maldives with it’s white sand beaches, lively inhabitants and exotic sea-life is every traveler’s dream destination to relax and unwind.
-With pleasant temperatures and plenty of sunshine, the upscale beach resorts provide the ideal desert island style luxury retreat for travelers seeking to indulge in some time-out.
-Whether you wish to enjoy a luxurious vacation here or explore the mainland, Jetset Bunny delves deeper so read on for some practical Maldives travel tips.
+Sprawling across the azure waters of the Indian Ocean, the Maldives with it’s white sand beaches and exotic sea-life is every traveler’s dream destination to relax and unwind in style.
+With pleasant temperatures and plenty of sunshine, the upscale beach resorts provide the ideal remote island retreat for travelers seeking to switch off their phones and take time-out.
+Whether you wish to indulge in a luxurious vacation or explore the mainland, Jetset Bunny delves deeper so read on for some practical Maldives travel tips.

 Currency: Maldivian rufiyaa.

 Visa: Tourists from every nationality are issued a 30 day Visa on arrival at The Maldives.
 The Visa is issued by the immigration department of The Maldives.
 If you want to double check then use these free online visa checker and calculator tools so you know if a visa for the Maldives is required, how long it will take to process your visa and the cost.

 Electricity: The Maldives receives electricity supply between 220V to 240V with 50Hz AC.
 The standard socket is a three pin plug.
 However there can be some variations in it.
 Most resorts will provide guests with adapters.
 I recommend bringing a Universal Travel Adapter so you don’t need to keep buying new adapters for each new country you visit.

 Lonely Planet Maldives: Check price on Amazon

 Some of the most delicious, traditional dishes that you must try when in the Maldives are listed below.

 Bis Keemiya: This is a pastry puff stuffed with sautéed cabbage, spiced onions and hard-boiled eggs.
 The pastry is flaky and pleasantly chewy.
 This snack is something between a samosa and a spring roll and is extremely easy to prepare for something that is so tasty.